JUNE 2018 ……… UPDATED SCHEMATIC.

 The mini HF Superhet main schematic.

-Transformers are again used to match signals into the gate circuit of the FET phase splitter.
-This drives the product detector via the noise filter crystals.
-The audio preamp input is in differential mode, while the single ended output drives the power amplifier.
+The product detector receives the I/F signal via the noise filter crystals.
+The output drives the audio preamp, and the single ended output drives the power amplifier.
+I have made an effort at impedance matching and noise reduction between these 2 stages.
 The LM380 can deliver 1W into 8 Ohms with some distortion, but is an order of magnitude improvement on the LM386.